swdotgov/swdotgov/README.md

 # 👋 Hey there, I'm [solwin]!

 ## 👨‍💻 About Me
-I'm a **TypeScript** enthusiast 🖥️ with a passion for **OSINT** 🕵️‍♂️ and **Malware Development** 💻💥.
-My goal is to dive into the world of software security, uncover hidden information, and explore the many facets of cyber threats.
-I'm constantly learning and growing my skills in this exciting field.
+I'm currently learning **TypeScript** 🖥️ and have a strong interest in **OSINT** 🕵️‍♂️ and **Malware Development** 💻💥.
+My goal is to dive deeper into the world of software security, uncover hidden information, and explore the many facets of cyber threats.
+I'm constantly expanding my skills and knowledge in this exciting field.

 ### 🔧 Skills & Expertise:
 - **TypeScript** ⚙️ (Building modern applications)